base-org/web/apps/base-docs/base-camp/docs/control-structures/control-structures.md

 ### Iterative Control Structures

-The `while`, `for`, and `do`, keywords function the same as other languages.
+The `while`, `for`, and `do`, keywords function the same as in other languages.
 You can use `continue` to skip the rest of a loop and start the next iteration. `break` will terminate execution of the loop, and you can use `return` to exit the function and return a value at any point.

 :::info